4dcu-be/4dcu.be/_posts/2020-09-01-GwentProRankAnalysis.md

 ## Conclusion

 Initially, I set out to get players national ranks.
-When you are from a small country just making it to Pro Rank will likely give you bragging rights about being in the top 3 of your country.
+When you are from a small country, just making it to Pro Rank will likely give you bragging rights about being in the top 3 of your country.
 Though with some fairly basic data science you can very quickly get a lot more details on various aspects of the game.